The Language of Behavioral Health

 A type of support session that involves a counselor (or psychiatrist, psychologist, or other behavioral health professional) working with more than one child at a time.

-A type of treatment where the individual lives at the treatment location during treatment.
+A generic term to describe treatment when the individual lives at the treatment location during treatment.
 This is often called residential treatment, or, more simply, rehab.
 However, rehab is an old term that mental health professionals no longer use.
 When they do use it, it’s typically informal, or used while talking to people who aren’t mental health professionals.
+It’s also important to know that inpatient treatment at a psychiatric hospital is different from residential treatment.
+Inpatient treatment at a psychiartic hospital is a short-term option for crisis situations, whereas residential treatment is a longer-term option for people with severe symptoms but are not currently in crisis.

 A model of treatment developed to support individuals with co-occurring substance use and mental/emotional disorders.
 An integrated treatment model addresses alcohol/substance and emotional/behavioral disorders simultaneously, thereby increasing the chances of recovery for both.